lnxsystems/datasius/README.md

 ### Website Design and Templates

-The original source html templates are served via http://<ip or domain>:8000/static/master and this corresponds to the directory path website/webiste/static/master
+As a convenience, the original source html templates are served via http://<ip or domain>:8000/static/master and this corresponds to the directory path website/webiste/static/master.
+This is usefull to check out the original master html templates.

 TODO: Add a description where the css , js, and which templates are used for each URL location.
 ## Code Layout